Skip to content

 Advanced:

-• Made Cocktails-to-go Permanent – Worked with a broad coalition to make permanent Virginia’s cocktails-to-go statute for ABC licensees.
-We worked with stakeholders like the Distilled Spirits Council of the US, the Virginia Distillers Association, the R Street Institute and others to keep this common-sense, consumer-loved option open for our restaurants.
-Third-party delivery was also extended for two years while they work with ABC to improve their compliance with the existing regulations.
+• Made Cocktails-to-go Permanent for Delivery – Worked with a broad coalition to make permanent Virginia’s cocktails-to-go statute for third-party delivery.
+In 2024, VRLTA helped pass this permanent status for ABC licensees.
+Now that status is extended to our third-party delivery partners like GrubHub and UberEats.
+We worked with stakeholders like the Distilled Spirits Council of the US, the Virginia Distillers Association, the R Street Institute and others to keep this common-sense, consumer-loved option available for our partners.

 Defeated: